 The patient can be treated in a simple arm sling or splint depending upon the soft tissue trauma.
 Active forearm mobilization followed by physiotherapy helps to restore usually good to excellent function.

-Some patients might complain slight loss of extension.
+Some patients might complain about a slight loss of extension.

 Type II Radial Head Fractures